m4s0/TalentDeskApp-Interview-Exercises/README.md

 ## Assignment

-Complete the React Component under `App.js` in order to calculate a specific function according to user input.
+Complete the React Component under `App.tsx` in order to calculate a specific function according to user input.
 The function is named `detectSums` and is described below.
 Write tests for both the React Component and the function, and make sure it is a smooth experience for the user.

 ### React component